 For over 40 years, the award-winning attorneys at Mevorah & Giglio Law Offices have represented clients going through divorce in Chicagoland and throughout Illinois.
 Our lawyers have extensive experience handling even the most complex divorces involving unique issues.
 We have dealt with virtually every imaginable divorce scenario, and we use this experience to provide the skilled representation our clients deserve.

 Our attorneys have been highly recognized not only for our skill and experience, but also for our the client-centered approach that we take.
 We know the emotional and financial stress involved with divorce, and we do everything possible to make the legal process as smooth and seamless as possible.
 Our attorneys are honest, compassionate, responsive, and accessible.
 We keep extended evening and weekend hours for your convenience, and we respond quickly to all client questions and concerns.
 If you believe an uncontested divorce may be the right solution for you, we will provide an honest assessment of your case and let you know if there are any issues you should be concerned about.

 An uncontested divorce offers several potential benefits, including:

 - Affordability: Legal costs are often significantly lower when the divorce is settled amicably.

-- Expedited Processing: Because there is no need for litigation, a divorce that is not contested can often be completed much faster.
+- Expedited Processing: Because there is no need for litigation, a divorce that is not contested can often be completed much more quickly.

 - Privacy: Litigated divorces become part of the public record.
 Issues in an uncontested divorce are negotiated privately and remain private after the process is finalized.

 - Control: A litigated divorce puts the final settlement in the hands of the court.
-If there is already agreement between the spouses on the major issues, they retain control over the settlement and it is drafted outside of court.
+If there is already agreement between the spouses on the major issues, they retain full control over the settlement, and it will be drafted outside of court.